SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Normalized Mean Absolute Error (NMAE) {#nmae}
 {: .anchor }
-The NMAE [%] is the normalized form of the MAE and is defined as:
+The NMAE is the normalized form of the MAE.
+Since it is normalized, NMAE is given as a percentage (%).
+The NMAE is defined as:

 $$ \text{NMAE} = \frac{100\%}{\text{norm}} \cdot \frac{1}{n} \sum_{i=1}^n  \lvert F_i - O_i \rvert $$